Printer Friendly

 Use cautiously in:

-• renal insufficiency, hepatic impairment, decreased GI motility, controlled angle-closure glaucoma
+• moderate renal impairment, moderate to severe hepatic impairment, decreased GI motility, controlled angle-closure glaucoma, clinically significant bladder outflow obstruction or GI obstructive disorders

 • elderly patients